 © corneveaux - flickr

 The history of Flint, Michigan stretches far beyond the arrival of Western settlers, and residents suggest that some of the earliest inhabited areas of the entire content were around Flint, Michigan.
 Made famous by Michael Moore's documentary "Roger & Me" the city has been associated with the rise and fall of the auto industry and the resulting desolation wrought by the failure of the largest employer in town..
 Many of the residents in Flint are unemployed, the housing market is terrible, and the overall crime rate is twice that of Michigan.
 Shockingly, the violent crime rate is almost 800 percent higher than the state's average.
 Residents also have to deal with putting their children in crowded classrooms and median household income levels far below the state's average.
-Learn more about Flint, MI.
+Check out the full Flint, MI report here.

 - 5. East Los Angeles, CAScore: 68/100